-Political commitment, supportive national policies, strong institutions, laws and regulations and appropriate governance are essential to SFM.
+Political commitment, supportive national policies, strong institutions, laws and regulations, appropriate governance, ensuring security of forest tenure and clearly defined access and use rights, including customary and traditional rights are necessary condition for SFM.

 Political commitment.
 A national commitment to preserving its forest resources for the benefits of the present and future generations is essential to achieve SFM.
 Such a commitment is normally based on a provision for sustainable forest management in the country's laws or policies.
 Another important sign of political commitment is ensuring that adequate resources are made available to conserve and manage the forests in order to meet the economic needs of society without sacrificing the needs of future generations.